ailenus/shell-scripts/README.md

 * `ltx.sh` takes one and an optional second argument, and compiles the file specified by the first argument with pdfLaTeX; an optional argument of "b" in addition compiles it with BibTeX
+* `ly.sh` takes one argument and compiles the file specified thereby with lilypond